KruzeZab/artist-management-system/README.md

 - **Role-Based Access Control**: Only users with appropriate roles (Super Admin, Artist Manager, Artist) can perform certain actions.

+- **Husky Eslint Prettier For Linting**: Used for linting code and pre-commit hook.

 ## Technologies Used

 - **Backend**: Node.js (Vanilla JS)